chinarjoshi/visual-aid-transducer/README.md

 ### Inspiration
 One of our team member's grandparents has become visually impaired, so we had the idea to create a wearable gadget to help people like him navigate the world.
+This project was submitted to Lemelson-MIT Inventeam, a national competition to create an innovation to benefit society.

 ### What it does
-This is a wearable gadget that transduces the distance of obstacles to a
+This is a wearable gadget that transduces the distance of obstacles to haptic feedback in order to better visualize one's surroundings.

 ### How we built it
 The device consists of 3 main parts: a 3d printed cast to hold the electronics in the shape of a neckband, an arduino circuit to combine ultrasonic sensors, haptic feedback motors, and the microcontroller, and finally the program to create the actual function.